Average GPA for College & GPA Requirements: Introduction

 Georgetown GPA Requirements

-On the other hand, Georgetown has an acceptance rate of just under 17%.
+On the other hand, Georgetown has an acceptance rate of 12% in 2022.
 So it’s a reach school for most applicants.
-To give yourself the best odds, we recommend treating the average GPA, a 4.0, as the unofficial Georgetown GPA requirements.
+To give yourself the best odds, we recommend treating the average GPA, a 4.0, as the unofficial Georgetown GPA requirement.

 What do the unofficial Georgetown GPA requirements say about the average applicant?
 A 4.0 GPA indicates that most applicants are achieving A’s and B’s in hard classes.
 Therefore, treat the Georgetown GPA requirements similarly, aiming to get high scores in challenging classes throughout high school.